lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 <img width="1094" alt="Screenshot 2024-04-22 at 1 13 14 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/3a9fe331-8c41-4df5-b3a6-1555096a9988">

-We will need to enable SSH on our server so that we can SSH into it and perform the command to get the patch that we just uploaded installed:
+I then enabled SSH on the server so that I can SSH into it and perform the command to get the patch that I just uploaded installed:

 <img width="1254" alt="Screenshot 2024-04-22 at 1 14 28 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/1bfd0849-8b69-4da0-8bee-eacafa7b1957">